umarhassan-mitodl/16.920j-spring-2003/content/pages/lecture-notes.md

 uid: 6c55b7dd-f774-4ba4-ed0b-11d5bccf1779
 ---

 Lecture notes were made available before each class session.
 Lecture slides were presented during the session.
-The class was taught concurrently to audiences at both MIT and the National University of Singapore, using audio and video links between the two classrooms, as part of the {{% resource_link "a8590402-708e-4598-b2f5-bc986afee25b" "Singapore-MIT Alliance" %}}.
+The class was taught concurrently to audiences at both MIT and the National University of Singapore, using audio and video links between the two classrooms, as part of the [Singapore-MIT Alliance](http://web.mit.edu/sma/).

 {{< tableopen >}}
 {{< theadopen >}}